-Gaithersburg, Maryland, a charming town just 40 minutes northwest of Washington, D.C., celebrates July Fourth in traditional fashion, with live music, cook-outs, and a spectacular fireworks show.
-In 2018, the Celebrate!
-Gaithersburg Festival and the Independence Day Fireworks will be combined into one giant SummerFest event.
-There will be a street festival, concerts, a crafts fair, food trucks, and plenty of kid-friendly activities like face-painting, lawn games, and inflatable bounce houses.
+Gaithersburg, Md., a charming town just 40 minutes northwest of Washington, D.C., celebrates July Fourth in traditional fashion, with live music, cook-outs, and a spectacular fireworks show.
+In 2019, the Celebrate!
+Gaithersburg Festival and the Independence Day Fireworks were combined into one giant SummerFest event.
+Summerfest includes a street festival, concerts, a crafts fair, food trucks, and plenty of kid-friendly activities like face-painting, lawn games, and inflatable bounce houses.
 In the evening, find a front-row spot for the fireworks and stay after the show for the Summer Glo After Party.

 Where to Go to See the Gaithersburg Fireworks

 The 57-acre Bohrer Park at Summit Hall Farm is the ideal place for the Fourth of July fireworks and festivities.
 Set behind Gaithersburg High School, Bohrer has a skate park, mini-golf course, and a water park with a 38-foot double water slide and splash pools.
 There's also plenty of picnic tables, playgrounds, and ponds.
 At the center of the park is a 45,000-square-foot Activity Center that features two large gymnasiums, indoor basketball courts, a fitness area, and more.

 Limited parking is available on-site.
 Bohrer Park is within a short walk of Olde Towne, Gaithersburg, where there will be free parking in the parking garage and a variety of public lots.

 SummerFest and the Fourth of July celebrations are an all-day event, starting at 5 p.m. and ending around 11:30 p.m.
 In 2019, the festivities and fireworks were held on Saturday, June 29, so be aware that future celebrations may not take place on July Fourth.